 Your Questions Answered: Trailer Talk

 At PAD, we get a lot of questions about trailers – the foundation of a little house.
-Whether you’re planning to buy a new or used trailer, consider the following.
-The first time you pull your tiny house out of the driveway, you’ll be glad you did!
+Whether you’re planning to buy a new or used trailer, consider the following:

-You should be able to haul an empty trailer with a light-weight truck, but once your trailer is fully loaded with your cute little house, you’ll need a macho, two-ton truck to pull it.
-The truck will need to have a tow package that at least includes the connection for lights and brakes.
+- TOWING – A tiny house trailer frame by itself should weigh under 2000lbs.
+Once your trailer is fully loaded with your cute little house, it will have a total weight of up to 10,000lbs.
+You’ll need a full size truck to pull it.
+The truck will need to have a tow package that includes the connection for lights and brakes.

 For more information about configuring the trailer so the little house can be easily bolted to it, check out our book Go House Go.
 Kate Goodnight, a PAD workshop graduate, also recently wrote this great blog post about picking up her trailer in Portland from Iron Eagle Trailers.
 It’s an awesome read and includes all sorts of helpful information about weight distribution and taking the big plunge into trailer ownership.